Kerbas-ad-astra/HGR-Community-Fixes/README.md

 ##License

 HGR Community Fixes is copyright 2016 Kerbas_ad_astra.
 Configuration files are released under the [**GPL v3 license**](https://www.gnu.org/licenses/gpl-3.0) (or any later version).
+Any redistributions must use a different name and folder (per section 7c).
 All other rights (e.g. the HGR Community Fixes logo) reserved.